Cosmotheka/Cosmotheka/README.md

 # Design Philosophy
 ![](https://raw.githubusercontent.com/JaimeRZP/Cosmoteka_tutorials/master/docs/src/assets/Cosmoteka_schematic_v2.png)

-Cosmoteka is a single pipeline that processes catalog level data from a wide variety of surveys and measures their angular power spectra and covariances in a consistent manner.
+Cosmoteka is a single pipeline that processes catalogue level data from a wide variety of surveys and measures their angular power spectra and covariances in a consistent manner.
 Cosmoteka heavily relies on `NaMaster`.

 Cosmoteka is designed to allow for the largest amount of modularity possible to encourage open-source community development.
 Inside of each module, Cosmoteka follows an object-oriented approach.
-Thus, given a configuration file or dictionary, the user can instantiate a class that constains all the methods needed to create a sky map (mappers), to estimate the angular power spectrum of two fields (cl) or the covariance (cov).
+Thus, given a configuration file or dictionary, the user can instantiate a class that constains all the methods needed to create a sky map (mappers), to estimate the angular power spectrum of two fields (cl) or their covariance (cov).

-Cosmoteka is fundamentally divided in two modules, `cls` and `mappers`, which can be thought as the brain and muscles respecively of the same organism. `cls` processes the demands the user can make through a configuration file and returns an instance of the relevant `mappers` to compute the  corresponding `NaMaster` fields.
-In order to understand, how the `mapper` modules compute the `NaMaster` fields we can look the `mapper_base.py`, the mapper module which defines the parent class for all other mappers inside Cosmoteka.
-As the parent class, `mapper_base` defines a series of default methods which are then overwritten by the child mappers to perform the data processing specific to each data set.
-Moreover, it also defines common methods to each mapper.
-The most important of these methods is `get_nmt_field` which projects the catalogs into `NaMaster` fields.
-Inside `get_nmt_field`, the signal map and mask of each mapper are computed according to the specifc methods of the children mappers.
-Then, the signal map and mask as well as other mapper specific quantities (data beam, contaminants,... etc) are passed on to `NaMaster` to compute the final field.
-Once the `NaMaster` fields are computed, `cls` orchestrates the computation of the angular power spectra and their covariance requested by the user.
+Cosmoteka is fundamentally divided in two modules, `cls` and `mappers`, which can be thought as the brain and muscles of the same organism respecively. `cls` processes the demands in the configuration file and instantiates the relevant `mappers`.
+Each  mapper then projects their corresponding catalogue into a `NaMaster` field taking into account the beams, contaminants and masks.
+Once the `NaMaster` fields are computed, `cls` orchestrates the computation of the angular power spectra and their covariance.
 A brief description of the role of each module inside `cls` can be found in the table below.
 For a more detailed description of the role of the  `cls` modules as well as the individual mappers please visit the documentation of Cosmoteka.

 | Module                | function                                                                                                                             |
 | -----------           | :-----------                                                                                                                         |